MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/index.md

 ---
 # Service Provider Foundation (SPF) Documentation

 As a service provider you can use SPF to offer infrastructure as a service (IaaS) to your clients.
-Your clients can request IaaS resources managed by VMM through your frontend portal.
+Your clients can request IaaS resources managed by VMM through your front-end portal.

 <ul class="panelContent cardsFTitle">
     <li>